N3b3x/hf-tmc5160-driver/docs/special_features_multi_chip.md

 - Uses a safe read operation that doesn't modify device state
 - Requires exact 5-byte pattern match to confirm loopback
 - Returns 0 if detection fails (assumes single chip)

+**Automatic Detection on First Access:**
+- If chain length is not set and `daisy_chain_position > 0`, chain length is automatically detected on the first `ReadRegister()` or `WriteRegister()` call
+- This ensures correct response extraction using the datasheet formula `40·(n-k+1)`
+- Detection happens transparently - no user action required

+**Verification of User-Specified Length:**
+- If user calls `SetDaisyChainLength(n)`, the specified length is verified against auto-detected length on first access
+- If mismatch is detected, an error is logged: "DAISY CHAIN LENGTH MISMATCH!"
+- The detected length is used (not the user-specified value) to ensure correctness
+- This prevents incorrect response extraction due to configuration errors

 ## UART Multi-Node Addressing